-We examine the trends to know in the world of wine, from Keg Wine and a newfound appreciation for Sherry to the best wine bars to visit to “expand your palette”.
-Read our guide to 2018’s biggest wine trends…
+We examine the trends to know in the world of wine, from alternative ageing to low alcohol alternatives.
+Read our guide to 2019’s biggest wine trends for the upcoming year…

 Thanks to the experts at